MYSTERY BRAIN ECHO BS-301 ™ echo

-Mystery BRAIN ECHO 301™,a vintage japanese preamp & digi tape echo.
+MYSTERY BRAIN ECHO BS-301 ™ vintage japanese preamp & digi tape echo.

 Preorder the MYSTERY BRAIN ECHO 301™ v.
-4 in *STAR BLUE CANDY*, a vintage Japanese preamp & digi tape echo. ( I do not keep pedals in stock, I'm one guy making pedals)
+4 in *STEELBILLY* , a vintage Japanese preamp & digi tape echo.

 All the great sounds of the ATOMIC BRAIN preamp a replication based on the original Roland 301 Echo Chamber (see description of preamp in the BS-301 section for more info)

-This is a pre-order for the next run of the BS-301 Brain Echo pedals, Orders from Sept 1 and beyond will be filled by first week of Oct
+This is a pre-order for the next run of the BS-301 Brain Echo pedals, give us 4 weeks to make you one please.

 <If you are not in the USA, please click international shipping in the check out cart, if you accidently choose US Stateside shipping you will have to then pay the additional charge in order for me to ship.
-I am a single person operation and I want your purchase to get to you so...At this time we are using Fedex.com as they are reliable and trackable for international shipping unlike USPS.com overseas >
+I am a single person operation and I want your purchase to get to you so...At this time we are using DHL.com as they are reliable and trackable for international shipping unlike USPS.com overseas >